itspangler/plaintext-workflow/02_writing/plaintext-workflow.md

 I made a sample reference document, which you can download [at this link](https://github.com/itspangler/research-writing-data/blob/main/02_writing/example-workflow/custom-reference.docx) (the `Download` button is on the right hand of the screen).
 Download it, and move it to your project workspace in `example-workflow`.

+Take a minute to open it up and examine it.
+Can you parse through the structure?
+What kinds of patterns do you see?

 After you've done so, go ahead and run the conversion command again, except this time, add the flag `--reference-doc=custom-reference.docx` after `--citeproc`.
 The command should read:

     pandoc main.md --citeproc --reference-doc=custom-reference.docx -o main.docx